juhotuho10/projects/Rust/rust_raytracer/README.md

 # Rust raytracer
-A simple CPU raytracer made in June 2024
+CPU raytracer made in June 2024 that traces light to render a single sphere

 This was the starting point before I started to move everything to the much larger GPU taytracer version of this project